 If you prefer not to bring bedding, you can rent linens from Housing for the first two weeks, before you move into your autumn housing.

-SoCo students are housed in both Wilbur Hall and Stern Hall.
+The SoCo program typically uses Wilbur Hall or Stern Hall, sometimes both.
 Students are assigned a roommate (usually a classmate) and live in doubles.
 Room and roommate assignments are provided upon arrival at check-in.
+Students in the same class are kept together on the same floor or around the same stairwell, whenever possible.
 Sophomore College Assistants (SCAs) will live on the floor with their students and are assigned singles.

-You will have access to laundry and computer cluster as usual, although many houses put lounge amenities away for the summer.
-YOU MUST HAVE YOUR STUDENT ID CARD to access your residence entrances and receive meals at your designated dining hall.
-If you have lost your ID card, you must get a new one at the Stanford Card Office>(Tresidder Union, 2nd floor, Mon-Fri, 9 a.m.-5 p.m.) prior to your return to campus.
+You will have access to laundry and a computer cluster as usual, although many houses put lounge amenities away for the summer.
+YOU MUST HAVE YOUR STUDENT ID CARD to access your residence and receive meals at your designated dining hall.
+If you have lost your ID card, you must get a new one at the Stanford Card Office (Tresidder Union, 2nd floor, Mon-Fri, 9 a.m.-5 p.m.) prior to checking in with SoCo.

-Students move into their fall housing assignment at the end of the second week of the program, during the Get Your Move On Event.
-You will be responsible for moving all your stuff.
+You will move into your autumn housing assignment on the second Friday of the program, during the Get Your Move On Event.
+You will be responsible for moving all your stuff--so, pack light!